Computer Networking Chapter 2 (Layer 3-4)

 -

-Stateful protocols: Keeps track of each packet during a session in order to quickly retransmit data in case of a network failure.
+Stateful protocols: Keep track of each packet during a session in order to quickly retransmit data in case of a network failure.

 - Ex: FTP, TCP, SSH